mudgen/diamond-3/README.md

-# Diamond Standard Reference Implementation
+# Diamond Standard Simple Diamond Reference Implementation

-This is the gas-optimized reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
+This is a simple reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).

-Specifically this is a gas efficient implementation of the `diamondCut` function.
-It uses the least amount of gas to add/replace/remove functions.

-The loupe functions are NOT gas optimized.
-In this implementation the `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
-In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.
+The diamond implementation with a gas-optimized `diamondCut` function for adding/replacing/removing functions has been moved here: https://github.com/mudgen/gas-optimized-diamond-1

+This simple implementation has been written to be easy to read and easy to understand.

-The `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.
+In this simple implementation the four standard loupe functions are gas optimized and can be called in on-chain transactions.

-The `diamondCut` implementation avoids storage read and writes.
-Fits 8 function selectors in a single storage slot.
-This is a gas optimization.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.

+The `contracts/facets/DiamondCutFacet.sol` file shows how to implement the `diamondCut` external function.

-The `contracts/facets/DiamondFacet.sol` file includes the standard `diamondCut` function and the loupe functions.
+The `contracts/facets/DiamondLoupeFacet.sol` file shows how to implement the four standard loupe functions.

 The `contracts/libraries/LibDiamondStorage.sol` file shows how to implement Diamond Storage.